The Definitive Guide to Power Bodybuilding for Strength and Muscle

 This is going to mean putting your powerlifting movements – squat, bench, deadlift – ahead of your size work.
 These movements require the most effort and energy, so you want to give yourself a chance to succeed.

 After you’ve trained these big movements, you can move on to other work.
-After all, are you more concerned the numbers on your back squat or your lateral raise?
+After all, are you more concerned about the numbers on your back squat or your lateral raise?

 The correct answer is the squat: the raises are about the result, not the exercise itself.
 This is one of the reasons why good exercise selection and order is critical – powerlifting requires specific numbers, whereas bodybuilding work just needs volume at a good weight.